 Club Coach – Tom Nagle

-A Judo Brown Belt and BJJ 4-Stripe Blue Belt, Tom is a UKCC Level 2 qualified coach at Leigh Judo Club.
+A Judo 1st Dan Black Belt and BJJ Purple Belt, Tom is a UKCC Level 2 qualified coach at Leigh Judo Club.
 Qualifying as a Level 3 Personal Trainer and Gym Instructor in 2005, Tom had a private personal training practice in Bristol for a number of years.
 Studying Sport Science at the University of Bath, Tom was awarded an Honours Degree with a focus on Sports Coaching in 2014.
 With a good understanding of all aspects of sports development, Tom has a particular interest in Sports Psychology.

-Totally dedicated to the martial arts, Tom has trained in Japan and the USA, and is always looking for ways to improve and learn leading a number of engaging Junior and Senior sessions as well as supporting all coaching on the mat.
-With a philosophy closely aligned with Luke’s, Tom really loves to see people make progress, and strives to make his sessions both fun and strong on technique.
+Dedicated to martial arts, Tom has trained in Japan and the USA, and is always looking for ways to improve and learn leading engaging Junior and Senior sessions as well as supporting all coaching on the mat.
+Sharing the same personal coaching philosophy as Luke, Tom really loves to see people make progress, and strives to make his sessions both fun and strong on technique.
 Tom’s relaxed nature and positive, supportive approach continues to make a significant difference to the juniors, seniors and development of the club.

 Club Coach and CWO – Stuart Holden